December 01, 2025

 FEATURES

-I then opened figma to make a design that was suitable for these options.
-For the design, I decided to go with a sidebar that contained all site navigation and on the left a masonry grid of images that are filtered by continent.
-When you click on a photo a lightbox would appear with photo metadata including date, location, and a description.
-I then added a 'join the newsletter' at the bottom.
-Where a user could input their email, and receive notifications when I upload new photos.
-This design checked most of my initial features I wanted.
-Once I felt comfortable with the design, I started to code.
+I then opened Figma to design something that fit these requirements.
+I decided to go with a sidebar containing all site navigation, and on the right, a masonry grid of images filtered by continent.
+When you click on a photo, a lightbox appears with photo metadata including date, location, and a description.
+I then added a "join the newsletter" section at the bottom, where a user could input their email and receive notifications when I upload new photos.
+This design checked most of the boxes for my initial feature list, so once I felt comfortable with it, I started to code.

 Technical Approach